National Organization for the Reform of Marijuana Laws

 The National Organization for the Reform of Marijuana Laws (NORML /ˈnɔrməl/) is a social welfare organization based in Washington, D.C., that advocates for the reform of marijuana laws in the United States regarding both medical and non-medical use.

 According to their website, NORML supports "the removal of all penalties for the private possession and responsible use of marijuana by adults, including cultivation for personal use, and casual nonprofit transfers of small amounts" and advocates for "the creation of a legal and regulatory framework for marijuana's production and retail sale to adults".

-NORML also has a sister organization, NORML Foundation, that focuses on educational efforts and providing legal assistance and support to people affected negatively by current marijuana laws.
+NORML also has a sister organization, The NORML Foundation, that focuses on educational efforts and providing legal assistance and support to people affected negatively by current marijuana laws.
 NORML maintains chapters in a number of US states as well as outside the US in countries such as Canada, France, New Zealand, and South Africa.

 History

+After the August 1964 arrest of Lowell Eggemeier, who protested California's felony criminalization of cannabis by smoking in the San Francisco Hall of Justice, attorney James R. White founded Legalize Marijuana, better known as LeMar, to support legalization of cannabis.
+Soon after, activist Blair Newman founded Amorphia to expand on cannabis' role in California counterculture.
+In 1970, attorney Keith Stroup founded NORML as the National Organization for the Repeal of Marijuana Laws, seeking to model his early work with Ralph Nader on product safety.
+Soon after, Stroup changed the R to stand for "Reform" based on former United States Attorney General Ramsey Clark's advice that it would make the organization more approachable.

-NORML was founded in 1970 by Keith Stroup.
-It originally started with $5,000 in funding from the Playboy Foundation.
+The organization received $5,000 in early funding from the Playboy Foundation.
 Since then, the organization has played a central role in the cannabis decriminalization movement.
-At the start of the 1970s, the premier decriminalization organizations were Legalize Marijuana, better known as LeMar, and Amorphia, the two of which merged in 1971.
+In 1971, LeMar and Amorphia merged.
 The next year, Amorphia led the unsuccessful campaign for California's marijuana legalization initiative, Proposition 19.
 In 1974, Amorphia merged with NORML.

 By the middle of the 1970s, Playboy owner Hugh Hefner's financial support through the Playboy Foundation set NORML apart from its predecessors, making it the premier decriminalization advocacy group.
 At one point, Hefner was donating $100,000 a year to NORML.

 The organization has a large grassroots network with 135 chapters and over 550 lawyers.
 NORML holds annual conferences and Continuing Legal Education (CLE)-accredited seminars.
 Its board of directors has, at times, included political figures as Philip Hart, Jacob K. Javits, and Ross Mirkarimi.

 In 1989, Donald Fiedler succeeded Jon Gettman as the executive director of NORML.
 In August 1992, Richard Cowan became executive director of NORML.
 Keith Stroup became executive director once again in 1995 after Cowan stepped down.
 In 2016, Erik Altieri was selected by the NORML Board of Directors to become the organization's 7th Executive Director.
 In 2021, travel writer Rick Steves became the chairman of the Board of Directors.